Aid Information & Policies

 Federal Financial Aid

-Federal financial aid eligibility is suspended at 250 attempted quarter credits/165 attempted semester credits.
-This includes all degree applicable transfer credits accepted by Eastern.
-Pre-university (remedial) credits do not count toward this credit limit.
+Federal financial aid eligibility is suspended at 250 attempted quarter credits / 165 attempted semester credits.
+This includes all transfer credits accepted by EWU and authorized proficiency credits.
+Pre-university (remedial) credits are not counted in this limit calculation.

 State Financial Aid

-Washington College Grant state financial aid eligibility ends at 15 quarters of full time usage.
-College Bound Scholarship state financial aid eligibility ends at 12 quarters of full time usage.
+Washington College Grant state financial aid eligibility ends at 18 quarters of full time usage.
+College Bound Scholarship state financial aid eligibility ends at 18 quarters of full time usage.
 This includes all usage at any Washington college or university.
-There is no appeal for this limit.
+By state RCW, there is no appeal for this limit.

 Institutional Financial Aid

-Federal financial aid eligibility ends at 125 attempted quarter credits/85 attempted semester credits, including all degree applicable transfer hours accepted by Eastern.
-This is a one time limit for all second degree and certificate programs.
-Provisional graduate students are eligible for Federal Direct Loans only and are limited to a maximum of 12 consecutive months of eligibility on a one-time, lifetime basis.
+Those completing pre-requisites for graduate school admission are eligible for Federal Direct Loans only and are limited to a maximum of 12 consecutive months of eligibility on a one-time, lifetime basis.

 • AP/CLEP/IB Credits – Credits obtained through testing that are transferable and creditable are counted as attempted and earned credits.